Frequently Asked Questions

 No. This is not a camping trip; it is a series of three day hikes.
-You need to find your own lodging, most conveniently in Cannon Beach or Manzanita.
-There are lots of options, from camping at Nehalem Bay State Park to luxurious hotels and vacation rentals.
-We urge you to reserve lodging (especially campsites) as early as possible, as even “off-season” weekends on the Oregon Coast can be busy.
+You need to find your own lodging.
+We will offer suggestions for the most convenient towns to base your weekend out of (see LODGING & DINING).
+There are lots of options, from tent or yurt camping at a state park to staying at a luxurious inn or vacation rental.
+We urge you to reserve lodging (especially campsites) as early as possible, as September weekends on the Oregon Coast can be busy.

 You get …

-- Midway refreshment stops each day, with beverages, water bottle refill, and snacks.
+- Midway refreshment stops each day, with generous snacks and opportunities to refill water bottles.

 - Detailed maps and in-person wayfinding help from people who are experts on the coast and the Oregon Coast Trail.

-- An opportunity to learn something of the human and natural history of this stretch of the Oregon Coast from enthusiastic rangers and interpreters.
+- An opportunity to learn something of the human and natural history of this stretch of the Oregon Coast from enthusiastic naturalists and interpreters.

 And, the best gift of all: the satisfaction of knowing you are contributing to the urgent and important work of conserving Oregon’s coastal lands, forever.
 That’s really what this walk is all about.

 No. We love dogs; most of us are dog owners ourselves.
-But we are a big group (75 participants, plus staff).
-Our route includes narrow forest paths and highway crossings.
+But we are a big group (90 participants, plus staff).
+Our route includes narrow forest paths and road crossings.
 Adding your dog to that mix might be fun for you but is likely to compromise other participants’ comfort and safety.
-Dogs are not allowed on our shuttle vehicles.
+On years when we have bus shuttles, dogs are not allowed on our shuttle vehicles.

-E-mail North Coast Land Conservancy at nclc@NCLCtrust.org or phone us at (503) 738-9126.
+Contact us at coastwalkoregon@NCLCtrust.org.
 We would be happy to answer any questions you might have about CoastWalk Oregon.